Ceudan/Coden_Portfolio/README.md

 # Project 2: Matching Road Sections between Databases
 [Full Article Link](https://github.com/Ceudan/Match-Roads-Between-Databases)

-I wrote a program to figure out which road sections in database 1 corresponds to those in database 2 using geospatial data.
+I independantly wrote a program from scratch to figure out which road sections in database 1 corresponds to those in database 2 using geospatial data.
+This was one of the many tasks recieved at the University of Toronto Transportation Research Institute.
 Hurdles include:
 - over 100,000 road sections per database (strong time complexity requirements)
 - close proximity does not gaurentee correct match
 - geographic coordinates carry up to 10 metres of uncertainty